 Are you unemployed or under-employed?
 Have you been laid off or been notified there will be a lay-off?
-If so, you might qualify for a grant that can really help you get trained, certified and placed in your new career.
-There is no cost to you.
-Let’s see if you are eligible!
+If so, you might qualify for a grant that can really help you get trained, certified and placed in your new job.
+There is no out-of-pocket for you.
+Let’s see if you qualify!

 According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much better than average.
 Cyberseek.org’s supply and demand heat map shows over 700,000 job openings across the United States.
-Some markets are even better than others.
-The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the number of qualified workers is very low.
+Some markets are hotter than others.
+The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the number of certified workers is very low.
 The cyber-crime epidemic is expected to triple the number of open positions over the next five years.
-Employers desperately need workers who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security
+Employers badly need workers who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

-Responsible executive secretaries perform several administrative jobs and clerical tasks.
-Duties include providing help to managers and employees, helping in every day business needs and being responsible for the company’s general administrative duties.
-The more qualified executive secretaries can make a surprisingly good salary if they have the necessary abilities.
-Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this profession.
+Responsible administrative assistants perform many administrative jobs and clerical tasks.
+Duties include providing support to managers and employees, helping in daily business needs and being responsible for the company’s general administrative requirements.
+The more skilled administrative assistants can make a surprisingly good salary if they have the necessary skills.
+Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this career.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-WIOA provides free training grants to assist people get trained, certified and placed in big demand fields such as IT, cyber-security, business analysis, project management and more.
-The idea is that there are careers in which there are not enough qualified people and there are declining fields in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) tries to fix this problem by providing free funding for career training in big demand fields to those who are eligible for this grant.
-This training is intended to make your skills marketable so you can get a job and return to the workforce.
+It provides no cost training grants to aid people get trained, certified and placed in big demand careers such as information technology, cyber-security, business analysis, project management and more.
+The idea is that there are careers in which there are not enough certified people and there are declining careers in which there are too many people.
+The Workforce Innovation and Opportunity Act (WIOA) addresses this issue by providing no cost funding for career training in big demand fields to those who qualify for this grant.
+This training is intended to make your resume marketable so you can get a job and get back into the workforce.
 This is a grant, not a loan.
-If you are eligible, everything is covered, even the exam.
-The amounts vary by county but can be as high as $10,000 depending where you live.
+If you qualify, everything is included, even the exam.
+The amounts vary by county but can be as high as $10,000 in some areas.

-This is a jobs program so you must select a program where there is a high expectation of employment.
+This is a jobs program so you must pick a program where there is a high expectation of gainingemployment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
-They want to make sure you select an occupation that is in high demand.
-For each authorized career, there will be authorized training programs to choose from.
+They want to make sure you select a career that is in high demand.
+For each authorized occupation, there will be authorized training programs to choose from.

-The 3 most common classes are: Dislocated Worker, Adult Low Income and Youth (18 -25).
-If you have been laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a notice of layoff or are a military spouse you might be eligible as a Dislocated worker.
+The 3 most common categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
+If you have been laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a notice of layoff or are a military spouse you could be eligible as a Dislocated worker.
 If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and number of people in your family, then you could be eligible under Adult Low Income.
-For youths age 18-24, you might be eligible if you are not enrolled in school.
-You must also be found to be “suitable.”
-This is not an entitlement.
-The process is perplexing so it is best to talk with us beforehand to see if you are eligible.
+For youths age 18-24, you might be eligible if you are not currently in school.
+You must also be determined to be “suitable.”
+This is not an automatic approval.
+The process is complicated so it is best to discuss this with us beforehand to see if you qualify.

-You need to select a program that can be completed in a short period of time that will increase your marketability enough to help get you a job.
-We look at the best ways to leverage your experience to add a certification that will make you attractive to employers and easier to place.
-Some career choices are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.
+You need to select a program that can be finished in a short period of time that will raise your marketability enough to help get you hired.
+We look at the best ways to leverage your work history to add a certification that will make you attractive to recruiters and easier to place.
+Some career choices are ideal for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

-There is no cost to you if you are eligible.
-Nothing to pay or any out of pocket expenses.
+There is no charge to you if you qualify.
+No reimbursement or any out of pocket expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
-We will be working with a remarkably bureaucratic government agency.
-The process is as clear as mud.
-Many schools are averse to work with WIOA if they can avoid it.
-I highly recommend you consult with an expert.
+We will be working with an exceptionally bureaucratic government agency.
+The process is confusing.
+A lot of schools are reluctant to work with WIOA if they can avoid it.
+I highly advise you consult with an expert.

 Yes!
 The whole purpose of this grant is to help you get a job.
-We have partnered with a staffing firm that has devoted a person to work at our location exclusively with our clients.
-She helps with your resume, cover letter, LinkedIn profile, interview preparation and most importantly, getting your information in front of hiring managers.
-We work with over 3,000 employers in Central Florida who use us for their training needs.
-Many of them recruit from us so we get many job leads that are not available to the general public.
+We have teamed up with a staffing firm that has devoted a person to work at our facility exclusively with our clients.
+She assists with your resume, cover letter, LinkedIn profile, interview techniques and most importantly, getting your resume in front of hiring managers.
+We work with over three thousand employers in Central Florida who use us for their training requirements.
+Many of them recruit from us so we get many job leads that are not accessible to the general public.
 Over half the jobs we have helped place people in are not even advertised.

 I have over 20+ experience in education.
-I was also laid off from my position several years ago and struggled to get employed again because of my age.
+I was also laid off from my position several years ago and had difficulty getting employed again because of my age.
 Luckily, I got back to work, but this time on the corporate side.
-Then I discovered the WIOA grant and understood what a godsend this could be for people who lost their jobs or people with a low income.
-Many others do not relish working with it becase of all the red tape.
-The processes vary from one county to the next and are frequently changing.
+Then I learned about the WIOA grant and realized what a boon this could be for the unemployed or people with a low income.
+Many others do not like working with it becase of all the bureaucratic paperwork.
+The regulations vary from one county to the next and are often changing.
 However, I have always been good at dealing with red tape.
-My experience working in career education gives me an in depth awareness of the many career options and what it takes to get hired.
-I now specialize in helping veterans, out of work (and under-employed) people who may qualify for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
-Let’s see what you are eligible for!
+My experience working in career education gives me an in depth grasp of the many career choices and what it takes to get hired.
+I now specialize in helping veterans, unemployed (and under-employed) people who may qualify for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
+Let’s see what you qualify for!